max-hoffman/maxh/content/post/mutliprocessing/index.md

 ## Context

 I spent the last couple of weeks learning how to optimize multithreading and multiprocessing to maximize CPU and GPU throughput during Tensorflow training.
-So far we have improved training speed 3-4 fold, largely thanks to Python's multiprocessing library.
+We have been able to remove the CPU bottleneck, making our training GPU-limited.
 The library's documentation is not inviting, and I found a lack of community information on the subject, so I thought I would summarize some of what I learned.
 I knew nothing about multiprocessing when I started this project, so hopefully everything here should not be too out of reach for beginners.

 Multihreading and multiprocessing share the common goal of parallizing code.
 When you want many things happening at the same time, some combination of the two can usually logarithmically reduce time complexity of your code.